VoronManiac/V2.4-Aire/README.md

 ![](./images/PXL_20240910_233532594a.jpg?raw=true)

 The design is optimized for high air flow to increase the turnover rate of heated chamber air.
 Aire uses inexpensive Eufy RoboVAC HEPA filters.
 Sufficient space is provided between the Eufy HEPA filter and the 5015 blower intake to prevent the blower from stalling.
 The blower exhaust feeds the single piece activated carbon cartridge.
 The cartridge attaches to the HEPA/blower section with magnets.
 Once loaded with charcoal, two small doors slide into place to close off the cartridge.

-As shown below, the airpath in the cartridge splits into two sections of constant width to reduce back pressure.
-Increasing the charcoal capacity of the filter by making it longer actually reduces the back pressure.
-Each 95mm cartrudge has similar charcoal capacitiy compared to NeverMore DuoV5.
+As shown below, the airpath in the cartridge splits into two sections, passes through a 17mm wide layer of charcoal,  and then gets collected in the output plenums.
+Distributing the charcoal in a thin layer reduces the back pressure on the blower, increasing air flow.
+Each 95mm cartridge has similar charcoal capacitiy compared to NeverMore DuoV5.

 ![](./images/AirFlow.jpg?raw=true)

+The charcoal and Eufy air filters should probably be replaced after 16 to 20 kg of ABS/ASA, but this is dependent on many factors including the brand of ABS/ASA.
+It is on the to-do list to measure particle counts and VOC levels.
+The pic below shows a dirty filter after 4 months of usage compared to a fresh filter.

 ## BOM ##
 | Qty        | Item           | Comment |